 Uses of Mahogany Wood and Sapele Wood

 Mahogany wood is widely used for furniture, cabinets, joinery, veneer, plywood, and musical instruments.
-It has good water and rot resistance, so it is perfect for the kitchen cabinet, bathroom door, and boat building.
+It has good water and rot resistance, perfect for the kitchen cabinet, bathroom door, and boat building.

 Sapele wood is used for furniture, cabinetry, and other construction materials.
 It is suitable for interior and exterior uses.
-Sapele wood is also famous for making guitar bodies and necks.
-Because of its excellent hardness and bending properties.
+Sapele wood is also famous for making guitar bodies and necks because of its hardness and bending properties.

-Mahogany is one of the most popular woods for making back, sides, and neck guitars.
-It is a wonderful tonewood for musical instruments and holds great acoustic properties.
+Mahogany is one of the most popular woods for making guitar bodies.
+It is a beautiful tonewood for musical instruments and holds excellent acoustic properties.